 You can read all about the FAA high-altitude balloon regulations here (see both Subpart A – General and Subpart D – Unmanned Free Balloons).
-We’ve provided a basic summary below.
+Below is a basic summary.

-- A single payload package weighs more than six (6) pounds
+- A single payload package weighs more than 6 pounds

 - The entire payload (two or more packages) weighs more than 12 pounds

-- A single payload package weighs more than four (4) pounds and has a weight/size ratio of more than three (3) ounces per square inch on any surface of the package
+- A single payload package weighs more than 4 pounds AND has a weight/size ratio of more than 3 ounces per square inch on any surface

-- The payload uses a rope or other device for suspension that requires an impact force of more than 50 pounds to separate the payload from the balloon
+- The payload uses a rope or suspension device requiring an impact force of more than 50 pounds to separate the payload from the balloon

 - Flying your balloon creates a direct hazard to other persons or their property (includes intentionally dropping objects from the payload)